HelloScrape/hello-scrape-recipe-frontend/README.md

-# Hello Fresh Recipe Frontend
+# HelloScrape Frontend

 ## Introduction

-Hello Fresh Recipe Frontend is a Svelte webapp that displays a large list of Hello Fresh recipes.
+HelloScrape Frontend is a Svelte webapp that displays a large list of Hello Fresh recipes.
+This is a **personal** hobby project and all the recipes shown are gathered from the **public** Hello Fresh website "https://www.hellofresh.nl/about/nieuws".

 ## Developing